PatchedPlusPlus/VRChat-Mods/README.md

 ![image](https://user-images.githubusercontent.com/81605232/115629313-bbed1300-a2c7-11eb-83f9-dc6888e94256.png)
 __Action Menu__
 ![image](https://user-images.githubusercontent.com/81605232/121983290-b3a8d580-cd56-11eb-8008-92b6abddc8ca.png)
-You need the latest ActionMenuApi.dll from https://github.com/gompocp/ActionMenuApi/releases Put it in your mods folder for this feature to work.
+You need the latest ActionMenuApi.dll from https://github.com/gompoc/VRChatMods Put it in your mods folder for this feature to work.

 ### Changelog
+* v1.5.4
+	* Update for VRC1149
+	* Added option to put AMAPI menu in the 'Mods' folder on the Action Menu
+	* Resized UIX Menus to fit new constraints and added 'Pickups snap to hand' to page 2 of the Settings Menu.
+	* Properly cleans up mirrors bound to tracking space on changing worlds
+	* Minor Cleanup to UIX Mod Settings

 * v1.5.1
 	* Added all possible mirror layers to the Full Mirror.
 Some maps put world stuff on the user layers, which previously weren't reflected.
 * v1.5.0